gmsuruguay/isprimenumber/README.md

-# isnumberprime
+# isprimenumber
-isNumberPrime is a package that allows you to check if a number is prime.
+isPrimeNumber is a package that allows you to check if a number is prime.